Is It a Mistake to Admit Fault After a Car Accident?

 • Providing Expert Testimony: In some cases, having an expert testify on your behalf can be the deciding factor that shifts the case in your favor.
 Your lawyer will be able to connect you with the best professionals for your situation.

 Admitting fault after a car accident can have serious consequences, both legally and financially, making it essential to know what to say and what not to say.
-If you need help, contact an experienced personal injury attorney from Curiel & Runion Personal Injury Lawyers by calling (602) 595-5559 for a free consultation.
+If you need help, contact an experienced personal injury attorney from Runion Personal Injury Lawyers by calling (602) 595-5559 for a free consultation.